gaparicio/FutureSF/Readme.txt

-This repository holds code for a research project on urban sensing titled FutureSf in collaboration with Autodesk IDEA Studio
+This repository holds code for a research project on urban sensing titled FutureSf in collaboration with Autodesk IDEA Studio.
+You can find the associated Instructables Urban Sensing Kit at http://www.instructables.com/id/Urban-Sensing-Networks/.